college-of-mary-immaculate/Recycle_Bin_Feature/README.md

 # Recycle_Bin_Feature

-⚠️To run the code you must install the requirements if you want easy way to install requirements.
-Read more here:⚠️
+⚠️⚠️⚠️To run the code you must install the requirements if you want easy way to install requirements.
+Read more here:⚠️⚠️⚠️
  # https://www.freecodecamp.org/news/python-requirementstxt-explained/